bignerdranch/expandable-recycler-view/README.md

   }

   @Override
-  public ParentViewHolder onCreateParentViewHolder(ViewGroup parent, int viewType) {
+  public ParentViewHolder onCreateParentViewHolder(ViewGroup parent) {
     // Inflate your parent layout here and return a ViewHolder that extends ParentViewHolder }